amv213/pycotech/docs/source/tutorial_basic.md

 acquisition device.
 For example, providing the letter *P* will label the channels of the given data logger as `P1`, `P2`, ...

-Providing custom labels is optional, and only helps maintaining consistency with existing data with pre-existing labels.
+Providing custom labels is optional, and only helps to maintain consistency with existing data with pre-existing labels.
 If skipped, the channels from different devices will be labelled in alphabetical order.